-T ,

-Planned Activities Students use internships to determine if they have an interest in a particular career, to create a network and to gain valuable work experience.
-From an employer perspective, the commitment to hire one youth creates an opportunity to prepare and train future employees, improve employee retention and increase employer visibility in education.
-By supporting our youth with a summer job, we are not just helping them, but also investing in the long-term future health of our community.
+Description This program is co-sponsored by the City of Fayetteville, the Public Works Commission, Cumberland County Schools and the Greater Fayetteville Chamber.
+It includes a partnership with local businesses to provide an internship for one youth intern for six weeks.
+There are many benefits of work-based learning for the student and the employer.
+Students use internships to determine if they have an interest in a particular career, to create a network and to gain valuable work experience.
+From an employer's perspective, the commitment to hire one youth creates an opportunity to prepare and train future employees, improve employee retention and increase employer visibility in education.
+By supporting our youth with a summer job, we are not just helping them, but also investing in the future long-term health of our community.

+Target Date 6/30/2020

+Estimate the number and type of families that will benefit from the proposed activities It is anticipated that a minimum of 9 low to moderate-income youth will benefit from this activity.

+Location Description Local businesses within the City limits of Fayetteville will provide job opportunities for the youth.

+Planned Activities CDBG funds will be available to support a minimum of 9 low to moderate-income youth between the ages of 16 and 24 with summer employment.

-27 Project Name Hoke Loop Commons
+23 Project Name West Cumberland Apartments

 Target Area City-wide

 Goals Supported Decent Affordable Housing

 Needs Addressed Affordable housing

-Funding HOME: \$73,000
+Funding HOME: \$200,000

-Description This project is for the construction of affordable housing units located on Hopper Road.
-The City shall utilize its HOME funds to leverage other private and public dollars to construct 72 additional affordable rental units, consisting of one, two and three bedroom units for low to moderate-income families and individuals.
-The City will make available a \$400,000 loan of its HOME funds towards the construction of this multi-million dollar project.
-The City shall distribute loan proceeds over two program years in the amounts of \$73,000 in year 2018-2019 and \$327,000 in year 2019-2020.
+Description This project is for the construction of affordable housing units located on Cumberland Road.
+The City shall utilize its HOME funds to leverage other private and public dollars to construct 64 additional affordable rental units, consisting of one, two, and three bedroom units for low to moderate-income families and individuals.

-Target Date 6/30/2019
+Target Date 6/30/2021

-Estimate the number and type of families that will benefit from the proposed activities 72 families are expected to benefit from the 72 newly constructed affordable rental units.
+Estimate the number and type of families that will benefit from the proposed activities It is anticipated that 64 low and moderate-income households will benefit from this activity by the end of the second year of scheduled funding.

-Location Description Located in west Fayetteville off Hopper Road.
+Location Description Cumberland Road

+Planned Activities The City will make available a \$400,000 loan of its HOME funds towards the construction of this multi-million dollar project.
+The City shall schedule to distribute loan proceeds over two program years; in amounts of \$200,000 in year 2019-2020 and \$200,000 in year 2020- 2021.

+24 Project Name Connections of Cumberland County

+Target Area City-wide

+Goals Supported Suitable living environment

+Needs Addressed Reduction of homelessness

+Funding CDBG: \$30,000

+Description This day resource center collaborates with all community resources to empower women and children who are homeless or at-risk of homelessness to become self-reliant.
+After assisting clients with securing stable housing this agency will work with them for at least a year in case management.
+This long-term approach has led to a high housing retention rate among clients who actively engage in case management.

+Target Date 6/30/2020

+Estimate the number and type of families that will benefit from the proposed activities It is anticipated that a minimum of 20 households will be assisted with security deposits and 40 households with eviction prevention/rental payments during the program year with a total of 60 households being served.

+Location Description 119 N. Cool Spring Street

-Planned Activities Construction is expected to begin during the 2018-2019 program year and 72 affordable housing rental units will be completed during the 2019-2020 program year.
+Planned Activities The City will provide funding during the 2019-2020 program year to assist homeless clients with security deposits and rental payments to prevent homelessness.

+25 Project Name Program Administration

+Target Area